How I think about the work

 I work within existing structure.

-I stay close enough to details to understand real tradeoffs, while keeping enough distance to protect decision quality.
+I stay close enough to the details to understand real tradeoffs, while maintaining enough distance to protect decision quality.

 In practice, that often means:

-The goal is not speed for its own sake.
-It’s progress that stands up over time.
+The goal isn’t speed for its own sake.
+It’s progress that holds up over time.

 How this shows up today